 For homemade products, corn syrup is more commonly used for the following foods::

-- Adds sweetness and consistency in homemade candies
+- Adds sweetness and consistency to homemade candies

 - Provides moisture and richness in baked goods